zoran-cuckovic/QGIS-visibility-analysis/index.md

 - [July 27, 2016](http://www.zoran-cuckovic.from.hr/2016/qgis-viewshed-plugin-a-tutorial/ ): QGIS viewshed plugin: a tutorial

-## Community guidelines and feedback:
+## Community guidelines and feedback

 This project is released with a [Contributor Code of Conduct](https://github.com/zoran-cuckovic/QGIS-visibility-analysis/blob/master/Contributor_code.md).
-By participating in this project you agree to abide by its terms.
-Feedback, bug reports (and fixes!), and feature requests are welcome and can be submitted at [GitHub](https://github.com/zoran-cuckovic/QGIS-visibility-analysis/issues) or reported directly through author's contact (above).
+By participating in this project you agree to abide by its terms. **Feedback, bug reports (and fixes!)**, and feature requests are welcome and can be submitted at [GitHub](https://github.com/zoran-cuckovic/QGIS-visibility-analysis/issues) or reported directly through author's contact (above).

 ## Ackowledgments